niwinz/niwibe-site/content/blog/2016-04-03-application-architecture-and-state-management-with-react-based-applications.md

 because is important to understand its purpose to be here (the complete implementation of that is referenced on the end of this article).

-And later, the `emit!` variadic function, that just does that you will expect: emit event instances into the stream:
+And later, the `emit!` variadic function, that just does that you will expect, emit event instances into the stream:

 ```clojure